paigeweber13/fine-hardware-visualization/docs/installation-and-usage.md

 `fhv_perfmon::init()` must be called once, on one thread.
 This does all the set up work required to measure your code.
 It automatically selects seven likwid groups necessary to produce a visualization of your code performance.

 For more control over initialization, you may provide some optional parameters.
-First, you may optionally specify the region names that you will later use to measure code (for more on regions, see [the measuring section below](##measuring)).
+First, you may optionally specify the region names that you will later use to measure code (for how regions are used to measure code, see [the measuring section below](#measuring)).
 Specifying region names ahead of time is recommended, because it eliminates potential overhead that would occur at the first call to `fhv::startRegion()` for each group.
 If you do not specify region names ahead of time, regions will be initialized on the first call to `fhv::startRegion()`.

 If you would like to manually specify groups, notice that `fhv::init()` has two different parameters for setting groups.
 The first is `parallel_regions` and